 There’s plenty of opportunity to increase knowledge through some winter reading.
 The RYA Windsurfing Handbooks, are packed with top tips and advice for all abilities.
 With everything from buying kit, to technique and scenario-lead coaching, you’ll be raring to get back out on-the-water with your newfound knowledge.

 Most importantly, keep yourself active.
 Staying fit and healthy will help your windsurfing in general and keep your body ready to get back out there - especially if you decide to take a winter break.

-The RYA’s network of affiliated clubs and training centres offer great opportunities to keep windsurfing throughout the winter months.
-We spoke to Queen Mary’s Sailing Club (QMSC), Ashford and The Official Test Centre (OTC), Weymouth and Portland about their winter windsurfing activity.
+The RYA’s network of affiliated clubs and training centres offer great opportunities to continue windsurfing throughout the winter.
+We spoke to The Official Test Centre (OTC), Weymouth and Portland about their winter windsurfing activity.

-It’s a similar story on the south-west coast.
-Situated within the grounds of the Olympic Sailing venue at Weymouth and Portland National Sailing Academy, the OTC cater for every ability, from grassroots, to windfoiling, to pro-clinics and coaching all year round.
+Situated within the grounds of the Olympic Sailing venue at Weymouth and Portland National Sailing Academy, the OTC cater for every ability, from grassroots, to windfoiling, pro-clinics and coaching all year round.